 According to the DEA, and the American Association of Poison Control Centers, there were a total of 12,108 tramadol exposures in 2016.
-Of this total in 2016, there were 5,712 single substance exposures and 3 associated deaths
+Of this total, there were 5,712 single substance exposures and 3 associated deaths

 - According to the National Survey on Drug Use and Health (NSDUH) in 2016, 1.6 million people in the U.S. aged 12 or older, misused tramadol products in the past year.

 Tramadol is a very popular prescription medication.
 According to the DEA;

 - 43.6 million tramadol prescriptions were dispensed in the U.S. in 2016.

 - Approximately 16.0 million prescriptions dispensed for the first half of 2018.